 NSS Background Remover

-How to remove a background from an image or video with NSS Background Remover
+How to remove a background from an image with NSS Background Remover

-A complete walkthrough of NSS Background Remover: upload an image or video, let the on-device AI cut the subject, then either refine and export right on the tool page or open the full editor for layers, filters, and more.
+A complete walkthrough of NSS Background Remover: upload an image, let the on-device AI cut the subject, then either refine and export right on the tool page or open the full editor for layers, filters, upscaling, and more.

-This walkthrough covers the core flow end to end: you upload an image or a video, the tool removes the background on-device, and then you choose one of two finishes — export directly from the tool page, or open the result in the full editor to keep working.
-The same upload-process-finish pattern applies whether you are cutting out a single product photo or a short clip.
+This walkthrough covers the core flow end to end: you upload an image, the tool removes the background on-device, and then you choose one of two finishes — export directly from the tool page, or open the result in the full editor to keep working.
+The same upload-process-finish pattern applies whether you are cutting out a single product photo or preparing one for a larger composition.

 Two ways to finish